Berico-Technologies/Event-Bus/README.md

     connectionParameters.setPort(5672);
     Configuration configuration = Configuration.getDefault(clientName, connectionParameters);
     eventManager = new AmqpEventManager(configuration);
+    //NEW - please 'start' the Event Manager (or you will get NullReferenceErrors out
+    //of the topology managers).
+    eventManager.start();
 ```

 All of the configuration parameters (clientName, userName, password, virtualHost, hostName and portNumber) are provided by the event bus administrator.
 Once eventManager is instantiated, a connection is open to the bus and the client is ready to begin publishing or subscribing to messages.